 This story of misunderstandings begins with an 1841 expedition to southwest Victoria by the Chief Protector of Aborigines, George Augustus Robinson.

-On 9th July 1841, to the north of Gunditjmara country at a swamp near Mt William, Robinson reported
+On July 9 1841, to the north of Gunditjmara country at a swamp near Mt William, Robinson reported:

 an immense piece of ground trenched and banked, resembling the work of civilized man but which on inspection I found to be the work of the Aboriginal natives, purposefully constructed for catching eels.

-Robinson estimated that the system of channels measured “some thousands of yards” (2 km) in length and covered an area of “at least 15 acres” (6 hectares).
+Robinson estimated that the system of channels measured “some thousands of yards” (2km) in length and covered an area of “at least 15 acres” (six hectares).

 His findings were not what early settlers of the colony wanted to hear.
 Colonial settlement was about removing nomadic savages, not tillers of the land.
 The evidence was either ignored as an inconvenient truth or dismissed as evidence of “irrigation” by a superior race of cultivators living in Australia prior to the coming of the Aborigines.